tonethar/IGME-330-Master/notes/HW-bulma-1.md

 - `navbar-brand` - the left side, always visible, which usually contains the logo and optionally some links or icons
 - `navbar-item` -  each single item of the navbar, which can either be an `<a>` or a `<div>`
   - BTW - the Ninja Coffee logo is here: https://github.com/iamshaunjp/bulma-ui-build/tree/lesson-4/assets
-  - `max-height: 70px` increases the height of the item, and thus the entire navbar
+  - `style="max-height: 70px"` increases the height of the item, and thus the entire navbar
   - `class="py-2 px-2”` added some padding for us
 - `navbar-menu`
 - `navbar-end`